xBartM/stm32_ws2812b_game-of-life/README.md

 ## Endnotes

 * Some parts of the code could be rewritten to enhance readability.
-* The program should use threads for each colour, which would clean up the code and provide finer control over fading in or out colours.
+* The program could use threads for each colour, which would clean up the code and provide finer control over fading in or out colours.
 * The `translateAddress()` function should be changed to a static array in memory instead of computing desired positions every time they are needed.
 * Running games smaller than 32x16 (or 16x16) should be easy; though untested on LED Panel, it worked well in terminal.
-* In order to seamlessly connect the panels one shoud remove half of the thickness of certain (depending on the panel configuration) walls.
+* To seamlessly connect panels, one shoud remove half of the thickness of certain walls depending on panel configuration.

 ## State of the Project